Sole trader tax

 - Your tax return figures should be for the tax year which starts on 6th April each year and runs through to 5th April the following year.

-You pay personal tax on your business profits.
+- You pay personal tax on your business profits.
 Your profit is your income minus certain business expenses.
-To find out what business expenses you can include see the allowable expenses page on the HMRC website.
+To find out what business expenses you can include see the allowable expenses for tax page on the HMRC website.

 - Your personal tax allowance is deducted from your profits to calculate the amount of tax you owe, unless it’s already been used elsewhere (eg if you also have paid employment).

 Accounting software like KashFlow will do all the calcuations you need to fill in your self-assessment tax return at the press of a button.
 Find out more about KashFlow and take a free trial here.